esanchezmex/face_recognition_attendance/README.md

 ## Usage

 1. The first step is to collect the initial fotos of the students.
-Once these have been collected, create a direcotry called `known_faces` using the following command prompt:
+Once these have been collected, create a directory called `known_faces` using the following command prompt:
 > `mkdir known_faces`

 2. Add the fotos to the new directory.